tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_response_and_schema.md

 Gruenbaum's use of tables is mostly to reduce the emphasis on tools and place it more on the content.

 The Dropbox API represents the nesting with a slash.
-For example, `name_details/` and `team/` indicate the multiple object levels.
+For example, `name_details/`, `team/`, and `quota_info` indicate the multiple object levels.

 <a href="https://www.dropbox.com/developers/core/docs#disable-token" class="noExtIcon"><img src="images/returnvaluedefinitions.png" alt="Dropbox nested example" /></a>